 She is author of the controversial book The Female Solution, a widely acclaimed “how to” guide for creating strong extended families and raising emotionally healthy children.

-She hosts a morning radio talk show, The Female Solution, heard worldwide on Blogtalk Radio Monday through Friday, which provides a format for helpful dialogue on marriage and family relationships.
+She is Executive Producer of a morning radio talk show, The Female Solution, heard worldwide on Blogtalk Radio seven days a week, which provides a format for helpful dialogue on education, the arts, culture, personal relationships, business and finance, and all areas of mental, physical and emotional health.

 She is co-author of the book Slavery: The African American Psychic Trauma.
 This 384 page